 - Kizami Nori (finely shredded Nori Sheets)

-- For dipping sauce, add mirin, soy sauce and a pinch of salt in prepared dashi stock and bring it to a boil.
-Add extra dashi stock or water if the sauce is too thick.
-Turn off the heat and let it cool.
-The dipping sauce is supposed to be a little salty because you will be "dipping" the soba noodles instead of soaking them to eat.
+- For dipping sauce, The dipping sauce is supposed to be a little salty because you will be "dipping" the soba noodles instead of soaking them to eat.
 You can always dilute it later if needed.

 - For soba noodle, boil a lot of water in a large pot.
 Unlike pasta, you DO NOT add salt to the water.
 Add dried soba noodles in the boiling water in circulate motion, separating the noodles from each other.
 Boil soba noodles according to the package instructions (each one is slightly different).
 Mine says boil 4 minutes.
 Once in a while stir the noodles so they don’t stick to each other.
 Check the tenderness and do not overcook.
 I do not use "sashi mizu (adding water)" technique for this noodle as it's says so on the package.*